bellsociety/bellsociety.com_old/index.md

 </h1>

 <p class="lead">
-  A Tech and Entrepreneurship Senior Society at the University of Pennsylvania.
+  A Tech &amp; Entrepreneurship Senior Honors Society at the University of Pennsylvania.
 </p>